ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 >
 > Beyond these, we also learned how to implement basic bootloader and firmware update, especifically OTAFU through HTTP after we had Node-Red.
 >
 > Stepping out the electrical engineering world, we also worked as mechanical engineers.
 We 3D printed our customized PCB so that we could have a better understanding of how the PCB looks like and prepare a better and suitable casework.
 In the end, we designed and 3D printed a wonderful casework composing of three parts which acts as a door with all of our components (and even our names :))on it.
+We also learnt how to choose different material and hardness for 3D printing.
 >
 > Reaching here, we have designed a portable IOT prototype which has desired function features including basic functions, WiFi, OTAFU as well as a desired machanical structure.